"It's a period of civil war..."

 Few movies manage as spectacular and just down-right well constructed an action finale as the one that caps off Star Wars.
 It’s all the principles the film was based upon out in full force and at maximum speed.
-We’ll cover outside influences in a bit, but it’s worth looking back at Lucas’s first feature film efforts, which also featured a high-speed finale.
+We’ll cover outside influences in a bit, but it’s worth looking back at Lucas’s first feature film efforts, which also featured a high-speed finales.

 American Graffiti’s climactic drag race was also a sort-of high-speed finale, but it’s brevity and circumstance make it largely uninteresting as a source of inspiration.
 THX 1138’s tunnel chase scene on the other hand features not only a single-seated super car, but also two pursuing robots, several uses of computer displays very similar to those in Star Wars and of course a remote operations room tracking every move of the chase, much in the same way that the rebels track the progress of the battle.